Karner Blue Butterfly

 During pupation, wings, antennae, and legs form, and the caterpillar’s mouth changes to a proboscis – the straw-like extension that butterflies use to suck nectar from flowers.

 During that time, they mate, and the females lay their eggs on a lupine plant.
 The eggs from the spring mating will hatch in the summer.
-This second group of Karner blue butterflies mates and lays their eggs on or near a blue lupine plant.
+This second group of Karner Blue Butterflies mates and lays their eggs on or near a blue lupine plant.
 These eggs remain dormant until the next spring, when they hatch, and the cycle begins anew.

 Behavior